 There may be many reasons to sell a home that is already vacant.
 Sometimes sellers want to move out completely prior to putting a house on the market.
 Maybe a house has been a rental and once the renters have moved out, they are ready to sell.
 Whatever the reason, here are some tips about how to Sell A Vacant Home in Phoenix, Az.

-#1 Be sure all utilities are on in the property in a Vacant House
+#1 Do I have to have all utilities are on in the property in a Vacant House?

 Granted you don’t want to pay for utilities that you are not using, but buyers entering the house need to see a light and bright property.
 Often hallways and closets are dark.
 You don’t want someone to fall while in the house or miss a step.
 If the lights are only turned on when someone is viewing the house, you probably will not incur much expense.